re-sync-dev/Lagoon/README.md

 </div>

 # Lagoon
-Lagoon is a barebones typesafe framework that can be integrated anywhere with low requirements for integration.
+Lagoon is a barebones typesafe framework that can be implemented anywhere with low requirements for integration.
 For example usages click [here](https://github.com/re-sync-dev/Lagoon/releases).

 ## Style Guide
 For further information about styling see [STYLING.md](STYLING.md).